-The length of time it takes to taper off alcohol use varies based on how heavily a person was drinking before beginning the tapering process.
+The time it takes to taper off alcohol varies based on how heavily a person drinks.

-Light to moderate drinkers should plan a tapering process of a week or more depending on their current drinking behavior.
+Light to moderate drinkers should plan to taper for a week or more.

-Heavier drinkers can taper off faster with medical supervision, but the process still takes weeks or more.
-The initial detoxification process takes several days.
+Heavier drinkers can taper off faster with medical supervision, but the process can still take weeks or months.
+The initial detoxification process may take several days.

 Preventing relapse after tapering off alcohol use is challenging.
 It helps to: